mademoixcel/Payroll/README.md

 I calculated the gross pay by adding the total gross pay for each week, then removed the 7% tax.
 I did this by using =(0.007 * gross pay).
 This calculated the gross pay for each employee, then I calculated the net pay by subtracting the tax from gross pay.

 # Who are the top earners
 To do this, I will be using conditional formatting.
-To do this I sele
+To do this I selected the gross pay, clicked on co